June 2019 BWCAW Trip

 Day two, Saturday, June 8

-It also had the most amazing "cook top" with the fire grate setting at about waist height with carefully chosen smooth flat rocks on each side that someone had made from carefully chosen and neatly stacked.
-We were a bit concerned about rain and wind that night but the wind died down as night fell and not a single drop of rain fell!
+It also had the most amazing "cook top" with the fire grate setting at about waist height with carefully chosen smooth flat rocks on each side that someone had neatly stacked.
+We were a bit concerned about rain and wind that night but the wind died down as night came on and not a single drop of rain fell!
 We were so thankful.

 The first night's campsite was also a very nice one with only slightly less spectacular views.
 John and Charles were sleeping in hammocks and the first night's hammock hanging options were a bit better.
 Elijah and I slept in a tent which worked great in both sites.